thoherr/MosaicSplitter/README.md

 You will need the Scala programming language installed on your system.
 The software was written in Scala 2.9.0, which was the release available when i started the project, but the build is against the current release 2.10.2.

 The build is done by gradle (http://www.gradle.org/).
-I use version 1.6.
+I currently use version 1.8.

 Known bugs and flaws
 ---------------------